air-job-manager/manager-api-docs/source/includes/_earth_namespace.md

 - `201 Created`
 - `422 Unprocessable entity`
-  - In this case, the property `continent.errors` will contain a user-friendly message
+  - The creation is violating any of the validations described in the body parameters.
+In this case, the property `errors` will contain a array with user-friendly messages

 ### Update Continent